For a quick overview of setting up Email Visibility please check out this video:

-On its most basic level, this feature lets you share your email conversations with a specified email address – this makes those emails visible to those members of your team who can access the contact, lead, or deal in question.
+On its most basic level, this feature lets you share your email conversations with a specified email address – this makes those emails visible to those members of your team who can access the Lead, Contact, or Deal in question.

-Note: this applies to an individual email address, whereas a contact or lead can have more than one address entered as custom fields.
+Note: This applies to an individual email address, keep in mind that a Lead or Contact can have more than one email address if saved in custom fields.

 Naturally, you're always able to switch that setting back to private for any such email address.

 Just click the orange button at the top of a contact's activity feed, and select the addresses whose emails you want to share with your team.You can select one or more available email addresses.